 Unfortunately, that’s not always the case.
 Private and federal student loan interest rates tend to be a bit higher than other kinds of “good” debt, such as mortgages or car loans.

-Current rates for loans disbursed after July 1, 2018 are 5.05% for Direct Subsidized and Unsubsidized loans for undergraduates, 6.6% for Direct Unsubsidized loans for graduate students, and 7.6% for Direct PLUS loans for graduate students or parents of undergrads.
+Current rates for federal student loans disbursed after July 1, 2019 are 4.53% for Direct Subsidized and Unsubsidized loans for undergraduates, 6.08% for Direct Unsubsidized loans for graduate or professional students, and 7.08% for Direct PLUS loans for graduate or professional students or parents of undergraduate students.

 How Have Federal Student Loan Interest Rates Changed?

 Though interest rates on federal student loans have fluctuated over the last few decades, they’ve been fairly steady in recent years.
 From the 1960s to 1992, Congress set fixed interest rates for student loans that ranged from 6% to 10%.